Creative headline writer

 Source: Pixabay

 Subheadings were introduced in the latter half of the twentieth century.
-Newspaper editors decided to change the layout of the newspaper to widen the readership and started including headlines that grab attention.
+Newspaper editors decided to change the layout of the newspaper to widen readership and started including headlines that grab attention.
 The newspaper subheading became a part and parcel of writing.
-Now that most newspapers are transferred online, the impact of subheadlines is more pronounced.
+Now that most newspapers have transferred online, the impact of subheadlines is more pronounced.

 What Is a Newspaper Subheading?